chung-leong/react-seq/doc/defer.md

 By default, contents get rendered immediately upon retrieval (i.e. delay = 0).

 Do not use small numbers.
 The difference between 0 and 1 is huge!
-A timer that fires 1000 a second is not something that you want.
+A timer that fires 1000 a second is not something you want.
 Remember, 24 FPS corresponds to a frame time of 42ms.
 A delay of ~200ms is barely perceptible.

 During server-side rendering ([SSR](./settings.md)), deferment is always infinite.
 Content updates only occur at